In this article, you will learn:

 Join and Union Operations

-Using QoQ allows you to perform join and union operations on results from completely different databases.
+Using QoQ allows you to perform join and union operations on results from entirely different databases.
 This can definitely come in handy.
 For instance, you can use a union operation on queries from separate databases in order to eliminate duplicates from an email list of clients.

 Manipulation of Cached Query Results Made Easy